bricewalker/Hey-Jetson/README.md

 #### Training the model
 You can then run the train_model script to train the full RNN: ```python train_model.py```

-Optionally, you can run the provided notebook in Jupyter for a walk through of the modeling process.
+Optionally, you can run through the provided notebook in Jupyter for a walk through of the modeling process and an in depth exploration of speech recognition.

+> Note: it is recommended that you train the model using a GPU as it will take a very long time on a CPU.

 #### Running the inference server
 It is recommended that you use Python 3.5+ in a virtual environment for the inference engine.
 To do so, navigate to the project directory and run: ```python -m venv venv```